 You will find a data table listing the MRR movements under many of the charts in ChartMogul.
-There are five MRR movement categories which are: New business MRR, Expansion MRR, Contraction MRR, Churn MRR, and Reactivation MRR.
-The total MRR amount and the number of activities associated with each movement type are listed for the selected time period and configured segment.
+There are five MRR movement categories: New business MRR, Expansion MRR, Contraction MRR, Churn MRR, and Reactivation MRR.
+ChartMogul lists the total MRR amount and the number of activities associated with each movement type for the selected time period and configured segment.

 MRR movement definitions

 New business MRR

-The MRR at the moment a lead converts into a paid customer for the first time is counted.
+The MRR at the moment a lead converts into a paid customer.

-Any increase in the MRR of an existing customer, e.g. an increase in quantity, an upgrade to a higher plan, an additional subscription, or a discount expiring.
+Any increase in the MRR of an existing customer, e.g., an increase in quantity, an upgrade to a higher plan, an additional subscription, or an expiring discount.

-Any decrease in MRR. e.g. a decrease in quantity, a downgrade to a lower plan, or a discount being added.
+Any decrease in MRR. e.g., a decrease in quantity, a downgrade to a lower plan, or the addition of a discount.

 The MRR at the time a customer cancels their subscription.
-The time of the churn event depends on your churn recognition option.
+The time of the churn event depends on your churn recognition setting.
 A customer only counts towards Churn MRR if they don’t have any other active subscriptions.
 If there are other active subscriptions, the cancellation of one of them would be considered a contraction.